Anku5hk/Programmers_guide_to_Python/book.md

 ```

 ## 9. Files and I/O
-Basic I/O operations are to take input the from user and send output to the user's screen.
+Basic I/O operations are to take the input from user and send the output to the user's screen.
 To handle a file is task of basically opening/creating a file, read or make changes and then close the file.
-Basic I/O and File operations are very general when working on any projects.
-We'll take a look at Three built-in functions for handling these operations and *with* statement which is very useful for file handling purposes.
-Later we'll check *Context Management* which is a way to add *with* statement's support to your objects.
+Basic I/O and File operations are very general when working with a project.
+We'll take a look at three built-in functions for handling these operations and *with* statement which is very useful for file handling purposes.
+Later we'll check *Context Management* which is a way to add *with* statement support to custom objects.
-### 9.1 Three built-in functions for I/O handling.
+### 9.1 Three built-in functions for I/O handling
 #### 9.1.1 input(prompt) => None
 **Parameters**:</br>
   * *prompt* Any: Your message to the screen.